HuxleyIsMe/TicTacToe/README.md

 - Split Board and Game logic for greater flexibility (currently tightly coupled by design)

-- Add AI opponent (Minimax algorithm)
+- Add AI opponent

-- Multiplayer support (local and/or online)
+- Maybe add more game types

 - Improved animations and transitions